-Flashcards are handy when learning a new language or when delivering a speech, as cue cards to remind you of all the essential points you need to talk about.
+Flashcards are handy when learning a new language or as cue cards (to remind you of all the essential points you need to talk about) for a presentation.
 There are many Flashcard apps on App Store, but none come close to replicating the idea behind paper flashcards.
 The best way to go digital is to be able to do what we do on paper but do it better.
 That is the approach our developers took when creating this app.

 Kyoku Flashcards is available for your iPad, and iPhone for $2.99, one-time purchase.
 The developers would like to keep their app non-subscription, which many users will be happy about of course.

 Kyoku Flashcards is a minimalist flashcard app.
 I have finally found the perfect app to revise my French vocabulary.
 The app is very simple and intuitive.
 You won’t waste time trying to understand how it works.

 Your flashcard has a front and backside.
 You can work on either side, in any order you like, effortlessly switching between them.
 The flashcard itself feels like the right size of our traditional flashcards.
 You can’t zoom out to make it smaller but you can zoom in to add more information on the card.

 You can style your flashcards.
 They can be ruled, dotted, squared or blank.
 Let’s hope that in the future, we can customise our line spacing.
 The app’s default line spacing is a flashcard standard, but more options wouldn’t hurt.
 That is the beauty of going digital, isn’t it?
 Taking away all physical limitations!

 You have the Apple Notes writing tools; we couldn’t be happier.
 While naturally, you might not like using this toolset for taking serious notes, it works very well for flashcards.